sourceduty/AI_Design_Contests/README.md

 #

-> Alex: "*I might choose and submit 1 or 2 of my publicized insustrial concept designs for this competition.*"
+> Alex: "*I might choose and submit 1 or 2 of my publicized industrial concept designs for this competition.*"

 #